opensoft/flutterBench/template/README.md

 This template provides a **lightweight Flutter project container** with **centralized configuration** and shared ADB infrastructure support.

+## 🧱 Layered Images (Current Standard)

+FlutterBench is moving to the layered workBenches model (`workbench-base` → `devbench-base` → `flutter-bench`).
+Any monolithic `.devcontainer/Dockerfile` references in this template are legacy and should be treated as deprecated.

 ## ⚙️ Centralized Configuration Architecture

 **Key Principle: The `.env` file is the ONLY place for project and user-specific configuration.**